a-guess-at-the-riddle/shorthand/README.md

 the following character.
 In this state the user might use something like the arrow keys to navigate the perspective relation space (2D letterspace) of that 3D gestureform.

 ---
+### Representational Strata (4 or 5 tiers)
+1. (Tetra) Video clip & photographic images (not canonical but variant across writers and 'readers') of both the objects and sign-vehicle productions (gestures, phomenic gestures)
+   That is writer-intended (write validation) and reader-interpretation validated mappings of photos to codes.
+For example photographs of inner-mouth phonetic gesture.
+2. (Hexa) Vectorized cartoon of images of these paradigms.
+3. (Octa) Miniture Logographic (Heiroglyphic-like) representations of both world and gesture, phonemic gesture.
+4. (Icosa) Consonant/Vowel Alphabet
+5. (Dodeca) Featural Alphabet
+---

+### Constellations (Rebusform)
+Every gesture & alphabetic script character should mirror the Heiroglyphic iconism.
+In teaching counting and adding in early child mathematics children are often taught a standard placement of dots over the letterforms that aid in adding by counting.
+With all elemental letters we might design these dots to cohere with the general constraints such that the letterform encode a diagrammatic cartoon of parts-wholes as the image of an archetype.
+In short this is a fractal conceptualization that brings another dimension of reading to a text but one that might be thought of a discerete dynamical system that what might recur through based on each letterform.

+---